I am very passionate about studying plants and flowers. I love to garden in my free time.

 Coconut milk is also very popular.
 It is widely used in many Asian cuisines, especially in South India, Sri Lanka, and Thailand.
 It is usually used to thicken soups and stews, and you can also use it as a substitute for milk if you have a milk allergy.
 To make coconut milk, you can either squeeze grated coconuts in water with your hands (this produces a milder version), or you can stick them in a blender with a little water (this produces a thicker version).

 Additionally, coconut milk is an excellent hair conditioner.
 You can apply the coconut milk to your hair and scalp and rinse after a few minutes.
 This will make your hair soft and shiny and improves the health of hair by reducing hair fall.
-Coconut milk is also an ideal ingredient to be added in homemade face masks in place of water.
+Coconut milk is also an ideal ingredient to be added to homemade face masks in place of water.

 The fruits can also be turned into coconut flour, which is available in markets nowadays.
 The flour is often used as a gluten-free substitute.